danieljharvey/website-face/posts/2025-07-26-fuck-it-lets-write-a-database.markdown

 ## Query::Project

 So far we return every single field from our table scan, so every `select` is a `select * from ...`.
 We can do better than that, let's implement `Project`, which is how we extract fields from rows.
-Eventually, we'll do stuff for aliases, but now we're just supporting `select Title, ArtistId from Album`.
+Eventually, we'll allowing renaming things with aliases, but that's quite boring and fiddly, so for now we're just supporting stuff like `select Title, ArtistId from Album`.

-We've got two styles of projection.
+We've got two styles of projection:

 ```rust
 enum ProjectFields {